terminal-labs/class-labs/lab_006/lab_description.md

 YAML
 {% endfor %}
 ```
-NOTE: By giving our list the name `cart` we actually changed its data structure.
-Previously, we represented our data with the YAML:
+NOTE: By giving our list the name `cart` we actually transformed its data structure.
+Previously, we represented our data with the YAML structure:
 ```YAML
 list:
   - cupcake